itzalak/pyresume/README.md

-# Markdown resume
+# Pyresume

-This is a simple script to build a pdf resume based on a markdown file and css style.
+This is a python script to build a pdf resume based on a markdown file and some given css style.
-It loads the default resume file, loads a css file from assets/styles folder and generates or overrides a pdf file to output folder.

-This package is mostly for testing stuff and generating my own resume, so you are probably lost...
+This package is mostly for testing stuff and generating my own resume, if you found yourself here, you are probably lost...

 ## Credits